opal/opal/CONTRIBUTING.md

 5. Make sure to have updated all the relevant documentation, both for API and the guides.

+If unsure about having satisfied any of the above points ask in the [Gitter channel](https://gitter.im/opal/opal) or just open the issue/pull-request asking for help.
+There's a good chance someone will help you through the necessary steps.

 ## Quick Start

 Fork https://github.com/opal/opal, then clone the fork to your machine: